The 10 Best Things to do in Osaka – on Your First Trip

 You can go up Tsutenkaku, there’s a viewing platform on the 5th floor that looks out over Shinsekai.

-At 87 meters it’s not the tallest view in Osaka, but, it’s fun to see knowing that back in 1912, when the original tower was built, it was the tallest structure on the continent and a real feat of engineering.
+At 87 meters, it’s not the tallest view in Osaka, but it’s fascinating to note that when the original tower was built in 1912, it was the tallest structure on the continent and a remarkable feat of engineering.

 You’ll also find some fun shops on the lower levels of the tower.

-But it’s not the only thing to do Shinsekai.
+But visiting the tower (and then sliding down it) is not the only thing to do in Shinsekai.

 Nighttime view of Shinsekai in Osaka showing a gold billiken, neon signs and the Tsukentatsu tower in the background